 The name is misleading, as in most cases it’s not even a proper farm, but rather a factory: a house where several puppies of various breeds are kept in poor conditions.
 For these breeders, profit is above all.
 Above the health of the dogs, above their right to a certain level of conditions.

-How they can keep their costs at a minimum and increase their profit margin?
+How can puppy farms keep their costs at a minimum and increase their profit margin?

 They buy the parents from uncertified and uncontrolled sources at the cheapest possible price.
 This increases the chances of genetic illnesses, poor physical conditions, and psychological troubles.